 If the ';;' operator is used, no subsequent matches are attempted after the first pattern match.
 Using ';&' in place of ';;' causes execution to continue with the command-list associated with the next clause, if any.
-Using ';;&' in place of ';;' causes the shell to test the patterns in the next clause, if any, and execute any associated command-list on a successful match.
+Using '; &' in place of ';;' causes the shell to test the patterns in the next clause, if any, and execute any associated command-list on a successful match, continuing the case statement execution as if the pattern list had not matched.